 When planning an estate, most people focus on:

 - Accumulating an estate

-- Planning for orderly distribution of your estate (providing for your surviving spouse or other beneficiaries)
+- Planning for orderly distribution of the estate (providing for a surviving spouse or other beneficiaries)

-- Strategizing to pass estate efficiently by planning for estate costs and taxes.
+- Strategizing to pass the estate efficiently by planning for estate costs and taxes.

 With proper planning and a good team of professionals working for you, this doesn’t have to be overwhelming.

 Same-sex estate planning can be complex.
 It depends primarily on four key factors: what you own, what you owe, where you live, and what you wish to happen after you pass.

 Taking advantage of industry professionals will help immensely.
 Your estate planning team should include:

 - You and your partner

 - A financial professional, such as a Certified Financial Planner